 Romantic getaway sans kids?
 Kura Hotel is the one for you.
 This eco-chic property is sleek and sexy, made for lounging poolside.
 If you want to add a dose of adventure, hike to the nearby Nauyaca waterfalls, explore the seven idyllic beaches of Uvita or go horseback riding on the beach.
 Tropical minimalism abounds at Kura and their Spa Sha is the perfect place to unwind with a hot volcanic rock massage after a day of activities…or doing nothing at all.
 There is no stress here, just pura vida.

 Senda Monteverde Hotel

 This list wouldn’t be complete without a cozy mountain lodge in the cloud forest.
 Senda Monteverde is just minutes away from the Monteverde Cloud Forest Reserve that protects 26,000 acres of rare cloud forest.
-It houses multiple different biological zones, making it a true paradise for nature lovers.
-Go ziplining or tour a local coffee farm and then settle back into the lodge for dinner at El Sapo.
+It houses multiple biological zones, making it a true paradise for nature lovers.
+Go zip-lining or tour a local coffee farm and then settle back into the lodge for dinner at El Sapo.
 Local farmers and suppliers ensure that every product is organic, every chicken is hormone-free and every cow is grass-fed.
-What’s more, your breakfast eggs will be free-range, and your fish will always be responsibly-sourced.
+Likewise, your breakfast eggs will be free-range, and your fish will always be responsibly-sourced.